altcha-org/wordpress-plugin/README.md

 * Custom HTML (with a short code `[altcha]`)

 ## Installation

+1. Download the `.zip` from the [Releases](https://github.com/altcha-org/wordpress-plugin/releases).
-1. Upload `altcha` folder to the `/wp-content/plugins/` directory
+2. Upload `altcha` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Review the settings and enable the your integrations
+4. Review the settings and enable the your integrations

 ## License